Frequently Asked Questions about Mumbai

 Expats moving to Mumbai are sure to have plenty of queries and concerns about their soon-to-be home.
 Here are a few answers to some of the most frequently asked questions about Mumbai.

 Terrorist attacks in 2008 and 2011 killed dozens of people.
 Many of the targeted locations are still frequented by foreigners, although the attacks weren't specifically aimed at them.
 Increased security measures in the wake of the attacks mean that Mumbai is generally safe and most expats live there without incident.
 Although the last major terrorist attacks were a while ago, it is important to understand that the nature of terrorist activity is unpredictable.

 Where's the best place to find affordable accommodation?

 Generally, properties get cheaper the farther they are from the city centre, but there are exceptions.
 For instance, inner-city apartments could be cheaper than large freestanding houses in the suburbs.
 Many expats find that sharing accommodation in Mumbai is the surest way to save.

 Will it be difficult to adapt to life in Mumbai?

 Many new arrivals experience culture shock in Mumbai.
 But those who are open to learning about the local people and their customs find their time in India more worthwhile.
-One of the most important customs to be aware of is never to receive, give or touch people with the left hand.
-It's considered unclean.

 Do I need a car in Mumbai?